CodingButter/KidzKoinz/ScopePlanning.md

       A parent Can:
-        interact with multiple widgets with various functionalities such as viewing a childs requested orders and product favorites, balances, chores status ,accomplishments,
+        interact with multiple widgets with various functionalities such as viewing a childs requested orders and product favorites, balances, chores status, accomplishments,
       and current product tracking info for ordered products.

       A child Can:
-        interact with multiple widgets with various functionalities such as viewing order status, and tracking for a product, chores status, acccomplishments, aswell as their favorited products with
+        interact with multiple widgets with various functionalities such as viewing order status, and tracking for a product,recent acccomplishments, aswell as their favorited products with a progress bar indicating how many more koinz they need.

-- Profiles
+- Child Profiles

+      Children can:
+        Change their passwords, avatars

+- Earning Zone

+      Parents can:
+        Create accomplishments and assign Koinz to them (e.g Completing chore list, well bahaived in public, doing well in school, ect...)

+## Major Constraints.

+- Time

+      The project will only have an average of 40 hours a week invested into it